home-assistant/home-assistant.io/source/_integrations/frontend.markdown

 `primary-text-color` Text color below dial (value and name) plus needle color (if gauge is in needle mode)

-#### Dial & Severity
+#### Dial colors

-`success-color` Used for the "green" severity level
+`gauge-color` Used in the coding to control what color the gauge value is rendered with, but cannot be set via theme since its value will dynamically be set (either to `info-color` or to the matching severity variable if the severity color mode is used).
+To control the used colors, adjust the following variables.

-`warning-color` Used for the "yellow" severity level
+`success-color` Dial color for the "green" severity level

-`error-color` Used for the "red" severity level
+`warning-color` Dial color for the "yellow" severity level

-`info-color` Used if not in severity mode as a neutral color for the dial
+`error-color` Dial color for the "red" severity level

-`gauge-color` Used in the coding to control what color the gauge value is rendered with, but cannot be set via theme since its value will dynamically be set (either fixed to `info-color` or to the matching severity if that option is used)
+`info-color` Static dial color if not in severity color mode

 ## Setting Themes